Thomas Sullivan, M.D., FACS, FACRS

 What is Colorectal Cancer?

 Colorectal Cancer is cancer that starts in the colon (large intestine) or the rectum.
+It is one of the most common cancers worldwide and screening is the most effective way to prevent it.

 - Colorectal Cancer usually develops from polyps-precancerous changes or growths in the lining of the colon or rectum.